 The efforts and commitment of countless educators, volunteers, scientists and support staff from various parts of the world have had a tremendous role in promoting and helping build the project from its inception over 50 years ago.
 The Giant Tortoise Repatriation Program is probably the most successful and well known of all these efforts.
-The contrast between now and when the project start back in 1975 is astounding.
-Giant tortoise populations have had their fair share of disadvantages due to the introduciton of new animals and the presence of human, specifically on Pinzon and Española.
+The contrast between now and when the project starts back in 1975 is astounding.
+Giant tortoise populations have had their fair share of disadvantages due to the introduction of new animals and the presence of a human, specifically on Pinzon and Española.
 As it turns out, tortoises on these islands had difficulty reproducing, and there only around 200 and 14 adults left on each island, respectively.

 As part of the breeding program, the CDF gathered as many tortoises and eggs as possible to begin a process that continues to this day.
 Lonesome George, probably the biggest and most famous example of the conservation projects run by the CDF, was also protected with the support from the Galapagos National Park Directorate (GNPD).
 After living at the foundation’s facilities for over 40 years as the last member of Pinta Island giant tortoises, Lonesome George tragically as the last of his line of giant tortoises and passes away in 2012.
 Recently, the remains of Lonesome George returned to the islands, where he is now the center of a permanent exhibition dedicated to him.